-Windows Mixed Reality has been top in mind for Microsoft since last October.
-Now, the upcoming release of the Fall Creators Update on October 17th will cement Mixed Reality as a standard feature of Windows 10.
+Windows Mixed Reality has been a top priority for Microsoft since last October, and the upcoming release of the Fall Creators Update on October 17 will cement Mixed Reality as a standard feature of Windows 10.

 Windows Mixed Reality price

-The biggest differentiator between headsets for Windows Mixed Reality and those designed for VR, is they can cost half as much.
-With prices for Mixed Reality headsets starting at $299 (about £225, AU$380), Microsoft’s new platform more likely competes with mobile VR – like the Samsung Gear VR and Google Daydream View – than the Oculus Rift and HTC Vive.
+The biggest differentiator between headsets for Windows Mixed Reality and those designed for VR is that the former can cost half as much.
+With prices for Mixed Reality headsets starting at $299/AU$599 (about £225), Microsoft’s new platform competes more closely with mobile VR devices – like the Samsung Gear VR and Google Daydream View – than with the Oculus Rift and HTC Vive.

-Throwing in motion controllers are pretty affordable, too.
-A few manufacturers, like Acer, are bundling a complete headset package for $399 in the US.
-For a full price break down, let’s look at all the headsets currently announced.
+Adding motion controllers doesn't dramatically up the cost – a few manufacturers, like Acer, are bundling a complete headset package for $399 in the US.
+For a full price breakdown, let’s look at all the headsets currently announced.

 Acer Windows Mixed Reality HMD

 Acer was one of the first companies to come out of the gate with a Windows Mixed Reality headset.
-It offers a display resolutions of 1,440 x 1,440 per eye.
-Users can even flip up the screen to get quickly back into regular reality – though this is a regular feature of most if not all headsets in its class.
-Acer’s headset is also among the cheapest ringing up for $299 in the US on its own or $399 (about £300, AU$510) with a pair of wireless motion controllers.
-Pre-orders for this headset opened on October 3rd and will begin shipping on October 17th.
+It offers a display resolution of 1440 x 1440 per eye.
+Users can flip up the screen to quickly return to the real world – this is a regular feature of most, if not all, headsets in its class.
+Acer’s headset is also among the cheapest, at $299 in the US on its own or $399 (about £300, AU$510) with a pair of wireless motion controllers.
+Pre-orders for this headset opened on October 3 and will begin shipping on October 17.

-The Dell Visor (and all of the Mixed Reality headsets, really) have a lot in common with Acer’s but we’ll go over the specs nonetheless.
-It boasts two 2.89-inch, 1,440 x 1,440-resolution LCD displays that you can, once again, flip up for a quick exit from the virtual world.
-There are a few extra creature comforts of removable foam inserts, cable management loops and an easily-adjustable headband for a comfy and tight fit.
-Pre-order the Dell Visor is available for $349 (about £260, AU$445) by itself and throwing in the controllers is an extra $99 (about £75, AU$130) even if they’re bundled together.
-Units will begin shipping on October 17th.
+The Dell Visor (and all Mixed Reality headsets, really) have a lot in common with Acer’s, but we’ll go over the specs nonetheless.
+It boasts two 2.89-inch, 1440 x 1440-resolution LCD displays that you can, once again, flip up for a quick exit from the virtual world.
+There are a few extra creature comforts in the shape of removable foam inserts, cable management loops and an easily adjustable headband for a comfy and tight fit.
+The Dell Visor is available in the US to pre-order for $349 and for AU$799 in Australia (about £260) by itself, while you can add the controllers for an extra $99 (about £75, AU$130).
+Units will begin shipping on October 17.

 HP Windows Mixed Reality Headset Developer Edition

 HP’s take on the Windows 10 MR headset looks much more Tron-like than the others.
-It keeps up with its rivals, thanks to a 2,880 x 1,440 combined resolution and 90Hz display, but its field of view is a narrower 95-degrees.
-HP’s Mixed Reality headset is available now for $329 (about £250, AU$420) on its own and $449 (about £340, AU$570) bundled with motion controllers.
+It keeps up with its rivals thanks to a 2880 x 1440 combined resolution and 90Hz display, but its field of view is a narrower 95 degrees.
+HP’s Mixed Reality headset is available now for $329 in the US (about £250) and for AU$799 in Australia on its own and $449 (about £340) bundled with motion controllers.

-The Lenovo Explorer features all the same specs and comforts of the other Mixed Reality headsets.
-It’s field-of-view also runs smack in the middle of the pack at 105-degrees.
-Good news is it’s just as affordable as Acer’s at $399 (about £300, AU$510) with motion controllers included.
+The Lenovo Explorer features all the same specs and comforts as the other Mixed Reality headsets.
+Its field of view also runs smack in the middle of the pack at 105 degrees.
+The good news is it’s just as affordable as Acer’s at $399 (about £300, AU$510) with motion controllers included.

 Asus Windows Mixed Reality Headset

-Asus differentiates its MR headset with a futuristic geometric front façade.
-Looks aside, it has all the same specs as its rivals, even if its field-of-view is on the low side of 95-degrees.
-Asus has only revealed European pricing for its headset at €449, which means it’ll cost about $530, £400 or AU$670 elsewhere around the world.
-You can prepare to pre-order this one here.
+Asus differentiates its MR headset with a futuristic geometric front facade.
+Looks aside, it has all the same specs as its rivals, although its field of view is on the low side at 95 degrees.
+Asus has only revealed European pricing for its headset at €449, which means it’ll cost about $530, £400 or AU$670.
+You can register now for pre-order info.